 How can we understand people who do great harm, yet feel no remorse and won't say, "I'm sorry"?

-Many decades ago in San Francisco, I administered psychological testing to a minister who had had sexual intercourse with each of his four daughters.
+Many decades ago in San Francisco, I administered psychological testing to a minister who had raped each of his four daughters.
 He expressed no guilt or remorse.
 A religious man with “strong family values,” he insisted that he did not want his daughters to be introduced to sexuality by strangers who might exploit them.

 I will never forget the burst of self-righteous anger that the father directed toward me when I asked him if he had initiated any sexual activity with his only son.
 “Dr. Lerner,” he said, rising from his chair and almost spitting my name, “That would be a sin!”